xiaolong-li1/algorithm/README.md

 # algorithm
-Some pleasant trial on the new algorithm
+Some pleasant trials on the new algorithm I learn